Location: Fourth Avenue Bridge

 4th Avenue bridge with drawspan open, ca. 1899, Ed Echtle collection, Olympia Historical Society

 The need for bridges from downtown Olympia to West Olympia (then called Marshville) was recognized as early as 1852.
 However, construction was not completed until 1869.
-The bridge was termed the Long Bridge to distinguish it from the much shorter bridge spanning Swantown Slough to East Olympia (another bridge further south on the estuary, leading to Tumwater, was also confusing referred to as the “long bridge to Tumwater” in press accounts).
+The bridge was termed the Long Bridge to distinguish it from the much shorter bridge spanning Swantown Slough to East Olympia (another bridge further south on the estuary, leading to Tumwater, was also confusingly referred to as the “long bridge to Tumwater” in press accounts).
 Commercial establishments lined the side of it, and wharves extended to both north and south.
 At that time, the Deschutes Estuary was quite wide when it emptied into Budd Inlet, and a drawbridge, shown above, allowed ships to enter and leave the estuary.
 The drawbridge often failed, and worms infested the wooden pilings supporting the bridge, necessitating many repairs and reconstructions.

 When the narrow gauge railroad was built connecting Olympia to the Northern Pacific line at Tenino, the track connected to the bridge with a depot just to the north of it.
 The 1890s-era trolley line to West Olympia went right down the center of the bridge: a typical day in the 1890s would see the bridge as a chaotic mix of trolleys, new fangled bicycles, pedestrians and horse-drawn carriages, with frequent collisions among all of them.